Ucas deadline countdown: five application delays you should avoid

 So why do students usually miss the deadline?
 And what can you do if the same happens to you?

-1. You don't give your tutor enough time to review your applicationThe Ucas deadline is 15 January (for most courses); but if you're applying through your school or college, you'll need to give your tutor adequate time before this to complete the reference section and approve your application before they send it off to Ucas.
+1. You don't give your tutor enough time to review your applicationThe Ucas deadline is 31 January 2024 (for most courses), but if you're applying through your school or college you'll need to give your tutor adequate time before this to complete the reference section and approve your application before they send it off to Ucas.
 Sending your application to your tutor on deadline day won't count as meeting the deadline – it has to reach Ucas itself no later than 6pm!

-Ready for the Ucas deadline?
-Prepare with our special advice section.
+- Read more: ready for the Ucas deadline?
+Prepare with our special advice section

-2. You don't re-send your returned application to school or collegeIf, for whatever reason, your school or college returns your application to you, you’ll get an email from Ucas telling you to log on to Apply.
-Your Welcome page will have a message from your school explaining what needs to be amended.
+2. You don't resend your returned application to school or collegeIf, for whatever reason, your school or college returns your application to you, you’ll get an email from Ucas telling you to log on to the Hub.
+Once you log on, you will have a message from your school explaining what needs to be amended.

 What to do: once you’ve made the corrections, you must send your application back to your school or college – it won't get resubmitted until you've done this.